Nola (moth)

 Nola is a genus of moths described by William Elford Leach in 1815.
 They are the namesake of the subfamily Nolinae and the family Nolidae.
 This genus occurs worldwide wherever suitable habitat is present.

 Description

-Palpi porrect (extending forward), moderately long with thick scales.
-Antennae fasciculated in male.
+Palpi are porrect (extending forward), moderately long with thick scales.
+Antennae are fasciculated in male.
 Mid tibia with single spur pair, whereas hind tibia with two pairs.
 Forewings with vein 5 from angle of cell, vein 6 from upper angle, veins 7 and 8 stalked and veins 8 and 10 absent.
 Hindwing with vein 3 from before angle of cell, vein 5 absent, veins 6 and 7 stalked and vein 8 from middle of cell.